Throwing Elbow Injuries (in Children)

 Left untreated, throwing injuries to the elbow can become severe and complicated conditions.
 They can usually be managed conservatively through rest and refinement of the throwing techniques.
 Severe cases may require surgical intervention, particularly in older children.

-Dr James McLean provides consultation and various treatments for throwing elbow injuries and a wide variety of other elbow conditions in his multiple practice locations in Adelaide and Darwin.
+Dr James McLean provides consultation and various treatments for throwing elbow injuries and a wide variety of other elbow conditions in his multiple practice locations in Adelaide.
 With his extensive experience in treating upper limb conditions, he works with his patients to create tailored treatment plans which yield the best possible outcomes for their injuries.
 Click here for more information on other conditions involving the shoulder, hand, wrist, and elbow which Dr James McLean has a special interest in treating.